 Exciting, wild, dangerous.
 Route 67C, or Transalpina, formerly known among shepherds as the Devil’s Path.
-Although today it is already subdued throughout almost the entire length by asphalt, it still can play tricks in a true devil’s way.
+Although today it is already subdued throughout almost the entire length by asphalt, it still can play tricks in a truly devilish way.

 In the kingdom of the Giants from the Parang Mountains

-Transalpina is so unusual not only because it is the highest road in Romania.
+Transalpina is so unusual not only because it is the highest located road in Romania.
 The Parang Mountains and their surroundings are shrouded in mystery.
 Legends say that Transalpina was the Path of Giants.
 It was them who shaped it by forming caves they inhabited and lakes, in which they were taking baths.
-According to one of Romanian tales, once upon a time, a giant had spotted farmers ploughing the ground.
-He grabbed them and carried to some other giants sitting at a stone table: “Look what I have found, they are destroying our land.”
+According to one of Romanian tales, once upon a time, a giant had spotted farmers plowing the ground.
+He grabbed them and carried to some other giants, who were sitting at a stone table: “Look what I have found, they are destroying our land.”
 Another of the giants replied: “Leave them, they are worms of the Earth!”